arcus/dart_orientation/orientation/orientation.md

 ### Learner Personas: How we're using them

 In our case, we're taking the idea of personas a bit further.
-We are still using it as a design tool, since considering our learner personas helps to make sure we're creating educational content that will work for a wide range of people, coming at the content with different levels of expertise, different learning goals, different constraints.
+We are still using them as a design tool, since considering our learner personas helps to make sure we're creating educational content that will work for a wide range of people, coming at the content with different levels of expertise, different learning goals, different constraints.
 But we're not just using the personas to inform our design.

 We're using learner personas to provide a tailored educational experience to you, our learners.
 We are applying the learner personas to build two things: